 This unit deals with two primary aspects of professional practice in the health and social care system, namely the legal and ethical principles that govern the operation of the system and the behaviour of individuals within it.
 The unit commences with an introduction to the legal framework, covering common law, statute law and the legal responsibilities of health and social care professionals.
 Students are then introduced to the ethical framework, through an examination of ethical theory, professional ethics, confidentiality, informed consent and relationships with patients.
 The complex interrelationship between legal and ethical aspects of healthcare practice is explored.

-By the completion of this unit, it is expected that the student will be able to:
+Upon completion of this unit, students should be able to: